Sergey Levine

 • CQL (Conservative Q-Learning) - Core offline RL method

-• Decision Transformer - RL as sequence modeling
+• Trajectory Transformer - RL as sequence modeling (concurrent with Decision Transformer)

 • Offline RL Tutorial - Established the field